-Additional operational monitoring of the LFG collection wellfield is conducted in order to optimize the system and ensure that it is operating both correctly and efficiently.
+CRA will conduct an additional operational monitoring of the LFG collection system to check the project performance and ensure that the system is being operated both correctly and efficiently.
 Periodic adjustments to the extraction wells will be required to optimize the collection system effectiveness.
-Such collection field adjustments are undertaken made based upon a review of the well performance history considered within the context of the overall field operation in order to maximize the collection of methane balanced against the minimization of any oxygen in the system which could introduce unsafe operating conditions.
-Monitoring at each extraction well will consist of the following parameters: valve position, individual well flow, individual well vacuum, and composition of the gas collected, i.e., methane, carbon dioxide, and oxygen, using a portable measuring device.
+LFG collection field adjustments will be made based upon a review of the well performance history considered within the context of the overall LFG collection field operation in order to maximize the collection of methane balanced against minimization of any oxygen in the system that could introduce unsafe operating conditions.
+Monitoring at each extraction well/trench will consist of the following parameters: valve position, individual well/trench flow, individual well/trench vacuum, and composition of the gas collected, i.e., methane, carbon dioxide, and oxygen, using a portable measuring device.